-Those majoring in Criminology at the undergraduate level are required to select one of four academic specializations in Corrections, Forensic Behavioral Sciences, Law Enforcement, and Victimology.
-These academic options provide students with specialized preparation for their chosen careers while also providing an excellent theoretical foundation for further study at the graduate level studies and law school.
-The Department also boasts an Honors program for undergraduate students.
-Those wishing to be in the Honors program undergo a rigorous section process and must maintain a 3.5 grade point average each semester until graduation.
+We offer two undergraduate majors, Criminology and Forensic Behavioral Sciences.
+Those majoring in Criminology are required to select one of these three academic specializations: Corrections, Law Enforcement, or Victimology.
+The majors and options provide students with specialized preparation for their chosen careers while also providing an excellent theoretical foundation for further study at the graduate level.
+The Department also hosts an Honors program for undergraduate students.
+Those wishing to be in the Honors program undergo a rigorous selection process and must maintain a 3.5 grade point average each semester until graduation.

 At the graduate level, students develop specializations through elective courses and by working one-on-one with faculty on research projects, publications, presentations at academic conferences, and on funded grants.
 These opportunities provide an excellent foundation for advancing professionally, as well as being competitive candidates for law degrees and doctoral programs.

 Students are very fortunate to be taught by outstanding faculty who are recognized and have earned awards nationally and internationally for their pioneering research, publications, and consultation to the field.
 Faculty also has strong working relationships and collaborative partnerships with an array of criminal justice agencies in Fresno, throughout the San Joaquin Valley, and at the state and national levels.
 Students are also taught by practitioners who are currently working or have retired from prestigious careers as high level administrators in law enforcement and corrections; prosecutors, criminal defense attorneys, and judges; probation and parole officers; criminal investigators, psychologists and mental health professionals; as well as those working in victim services.
 Our faculty is dedicated to providing our students with the very best education and preparation for a professional career in the criminal justice system.